 • “Will you offer me a spot on the preseason roster, or will I have to walk on?”

 • “Do you think I can contribute immediately—can I get playing time as a freshman?
 Or do you envision me seeing very limited playing time for the first few years?
 If so, whatʼs your red shirt policy?”

 • “Is there athletic scholarship money that will be available for me?
 How are scholarships spread among the team?”

 • “What’s your relationship like with the admissions department?
 If I apply, what kind of assistance can you offer in terms of moving my application favorably through admissions?
 Will you support my application?”

-• Mention to the coach if youʼve begun to narrow down your list of colleges.
-If his school is one of your top two or three, let him know.
+• Mention to the coach if you’ve begun to narrow down your list of colleges.
+If their school is one of your top two or three, let them know.

 • Be frank with the coach of your top choice—“Under the Sea College is without a doubt my top choice.
 If I am accepted and offered a spot on the soccer team I will definitely come.”